 Traditional Chinese Medicine (TCM) is making an effort to cash in on the increasing interest in health foods among Chinese consumers, as has been introduced in earlier posts.
-The market value was estimated at more than RMB 40 billion late 2015.
+The market value was estimated at more than RMB 40 billion late 2015 and is expected to grow to close to RMB 20 billion in 2020..
 A very prominent application of medicinal herbs as food ingredients are the herbal teas that have become popular during the past few years.
 The first and most popular, Wanglaoji, is still based on a traditional recipe.
 Later herbal teas are marketed as modern health or functional beverages, comparing and competing with Western drinks like Red Bull.
 A very recently launched product in this category is Good Night (Wan An), produced by Wan’an Technology Co., Ltd. (Beijing).
 Ingredients are said to include:

 natural GABA, theanine, chamomile and spina date seed